HilscherAutomation/netPI-nodered/README.md

 Tag `core3` is for netPI CORE 3.

 Tag `rte3` is for netPI RTE 3.
-It includes additional nodes to access the netX industrial network controller and the FRAM.
+(Includes additional nodes to access the netX industrial network controller and the FRAM).

 ##### Port mapping